SuperZekes/Grapling-Hook/README.md

 # Grapling-Hook
-Grapling-Hook adds Grapling Hooks to Minecraft through the use of commands
+Grapling-Hook adds Grapling Hooks to Minecraft through the use of commands.